TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Events.rst

 \\TYPO3\\CMS\\Core\\Resource\\Index\\MetaDataRepository
 =======================================================

-EnrichFileMetaDataEvent
+:ref:`EnrichFileMetaDataEvent`
     This event is dispatched after metadata has been retrieved for a given file.
 The event receives the metadata as an :php:`\ArrayObject` instance.

-AfterFileMetaDataCreatedEvent
+:ref:`AfterFileMetaDataCreatedEvent`
-  Receives an array containing the metadata collected about the file just after it has been inserted into the "sys\_file\_metadata" table.
+    Receives an array containing the metadata collected about the file just after it has been inserted into the :sql:`sys_file_metadata` table.

-AfterFileMetaDataUpdatedEvent
+:ref:`AfterFileMetaDataUpdatedEvent`
     This event is dispatched after metadata for a given file has been updated.
 The event receives the metadata as an array containing all metadata fields (and not just the updated ones).

-AfterFileMetaDataDeletedEvent
+:ref:`AfterFileMetaDataDeletedEvent`
     Receives the uid of the file whose metadata has just been deleted.

 .. _fal-architecture-events-file-processing-service: